jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 ### Interface Assignment Types

-This section is a mere supplement to the *Assignment* articles in the *System Objects* chapter.
+This section is a mere supplement to the *Assignment* articles in the *System Interfaces* chapter.
 For a general explanation of assignment, look there.
 This section only makes the __Interface__ aspect catch up with the rest of the explanations.

 #### Interface Assignment